shawngraham/hist1900/docs/2.Assessment/Personal Memex.md

 **This mirrors the ways documents and servers and the other bits and pieces of the internet came to become interconnected.**

 At the end of the course, you will install the 'journey' plugin from the Obsidian Community Plugin catalogue (click on the 'settings' cogwheel, bottom left, community plugins -> browse) to craft a summary note for the course.
 'Journey' will find paths through your notes from a starting note to a finishing note.

 - you will identify a starting note and a finishing note that will enable you to answer the question, '**what is the most powerful thing you've learned in this course**'.
 - You copy the results of that path as a list of links.
 - You will make a new note into which you paste that list of links.
 - You explain the path to your reader by writing new text woven around these links that explains how the path unfolds.
-You may wish to embed blocks from the individual notes; add the `^` character within the link at the end of the note name to bring up the individual parts; hit enter to select the block of text you want; then place a `!` in front, like so: `![[name-of-note^54234]]`).
-Obsidian will embed the paragraph at that location into your note.
+You may wish [[to embed blocks from the individual notes]].
 - You will make sure that every note in that path is pushed to the online version of your memex.
 - You push this note to your online memex, and add a link to it from your `index.md` note.